nono90/FinalWeather/README.md

 ### Step 2: Network
 - Get the current weather for **a** city you chose and the forecast for the next days.
-- API to use: https://darksky.net/dev/docs (You're free to choose another one if you want to)
+- API to use: https://darksky.net/dev/docs (You're free to choose another one if you want to).
+- No wrapper for DarkSky is allowed.

 ### Step 3: UI
 - Show us what you would do